HeavyMedl/netstorage/README.md

 - `buildAdjacencyList` — Construct a directory graph structure from remote entries
 - `findAll` — Find all matching remote files by pattern
 - `remoteWalk` — Async generator for recursively walking remote directories

+## Disclaimer

+This project is provided as-is under an unlicensed status.
+It is an unofficial and independent implementation of the Akamai NetStorage REST API.
+The author assumes no responsibility for any issues, damages, or misuse arising from its use.
+Use at your own risk.